d4rthr3van/ios-app-scanner/README.md

 pip install -r requirements.txt
 ```

-"lbmagic" library is required to run the tool.
-You can install the tool via pip or Homebrew
+`libmagic` library is required to run the tool.
+You can install the tool via pip or Homebrew:

 ```bash
 pip install python-magic-bin==0.4.14